JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_customize.md

 The color of a replaced icon takes precedence over any `ColorPalette` overrides.

 ## Customizing UI Controls
-UI Themes can change the appearance of more general controls in the IntelliJ IDEA UI.
+UI Themes can change the appearance of more general controls in the IntelliJ Platform UI.
 Examples of these controls are labels, buttons, checkboxes, trees, lists, and menus.

 ### Custom UI Control Colors